 How to Make Homemade Pumpkin Purée

+• Cut the pumpkin in half.
 First, cut the pumpkin in half, but stop just before you get to the stem.
-Then, place your thumbs between the two halves and pull the pumpkin apart.
+Then, place your thumbs between the two halves and pull the gourd apart.
 (This is much easier to do than trying to cut through the stem with your knife!)

 Note: Save the seeds and make your own Roasted Pumpkin Seeds!

-Bake pumpkin in preheated 400°F oven for 40-60 minutes, or until the edges begin to caramelize and turn brown and the insides are cooked through.
+• Roast in the oven.
+Rub 1 to 2 teaspoons of oil over the inside of each half.
+Sprinkle each with ⅛-teaspoon of salt.
+Line a large baking sheet with parchment paper and place the halves face-side down.
+Bake in preheated 400°F oven for 40-60 minutes, or until the edges begin to caramelize and turn brown and the insides are cooked through.
 You’ll also notice the skin begins to pull away from the flesh on the edges of the pumpkin.

-Once the pumpkin is completely cooked, it’s extremely easy to peel the skin and remove the flesh.
+• Peel the pumpkin.
+Once it is completely cooked, it’s extremely easy to peel the skin and remove the flesh.

-Method 2: Use a large spoon and scoop out all of the pumpkin flesh.
+• Method 2: Use a large spoon and scoop out all of the flesh.
 Scrape the skin to remove as much pumpkin as you can.

-• As a last resort, you can use a potato masher or an immersion blender.
-However, these will leave lumps and pumpkin pieces throughout the purée, which isn’t ideal for baking.
+• Make the purée.
+There are a few different appliances you can use to do this.
+A large food processor incorporates less air, making a creamy and velvety smooth purée.
+A larger high-speed blender this is also equally as good of an option as a food processor (you will need to purée your pumpkin in batches with a smaller model).
+As a last resort, you can use a potato masher or an immersion blender.
+However, these will leave lumps and pieces throughout the purée, which isn’t ideal for baking.

-How much pumpkin purée you get depends on the size pumpkins you choose.
-For each pound of raw pumpkin, you will end up with roughly 1 cup of homemade pumpkin purée.
+How much purée you get depends on the size pumpkins you choose.
+For each pound of raw pumpkin, you will end up with roughly 1 cup of homemade purée.

 1 pound pumpkin = 1 cup pumpkin puree